ThinkPad 701: Development

+Release

 IBM bought advertising space in major newspapers, in the lower corner or on the upper right side of a page.
 They only used an image of a butterfly without anything else.
 Days later, they added the IBM logo with a butterfly icon.
 A couple of days later, the text "Watch for the announcement" was added.

 After the announcement, IBM received a legal threat about the usage of the name "butterfly" by someone known only as George, as it violated their company's trademark on a supercomputer product named Butterfly.
 IBM replied that they did not plan to use it as a brand name, and no legal action or further correspondence took place.

+Initially, IBM failed to supply the demand for the 701.

+Because of the high reward of the 701 design, model kits were developed so a souvenir version of the 701 could be made.

 Specifications

 The subnotebook series was released in different variations, with either the Intel DX2 or Intel DX4, LCD with dual scan or TFT active matrix.
 They were sold with different disk sizes.
 They all contained the same graphics chips and preinstalled software, except for the DX4 versions which were dual booted with IBM OS/2.
 It was based on the AT bus and could be extended with a Dock II type.
+Pre-installed software included Lotus cc:Mail, Organizer, ScreenCam, PRODIGY, America Online, Video for Windows 1.1 Runtime and Audiofile TalkWorks.
+The operating system installed was IBM DOS 6.3, Windows 3.11, while DX4 machines included OS/2 Warp 3.0 in dual boot mode with selected BonusPack.
+The graphics processing unit (GPU) was a CT-65545, with 1MB DRAM by Chips and Technologies on VL-Bus 2.0.
+It supported an external SVGA display up to 1024x768 with 256 colors at 70 Hz.

 Keyboard

-Officially known as the TrackWrite, but commonly known and code-named as the butterfly keyboard, is a foldout laptop computer keyboard designed by John Karidis for IBM.
-It allowed the 701 series to be both compact (when closed) and comfortable to use (when open), despite being just 24.6 cm (9.7 in) wide with a 26.4 cm (10.4 in) VGA LCD.

-The butterfly keyboard is split into two roughly triangular pieces that slide as the laptop's lid is opened or closed.
+The keyboard used in the 701 is officially known as the TrackWrite, but commonly known and code-named as the butterfly keyboard.
+The design allowed the 701 series to be both compact (when closed) and comfortable to use (when open), despite being just 24.6 cm (9.7 in) wide with a 26.4 cm (10.4 in) VGA LCD.
+The keyboard is split into two roughly right triangle pieces that slide as the laptop's lid is opened or closed.
 As the lid is opened both pieces slide out to the sides, followed by one piece sliding downward.
 The two halves mesh to form a keyboard 29.2 cm (11.5 in) wide which overhangs the sides of the laptop body.
 Conversely, as the lid is closed one piece slides back, then both slide inward until the keyboard can be covered by the lid.
 The movement of the keyboard is driven by a cam on the lid's hinge, so the motions of the keyboard parts are always synchronized with the movement of the lid.